Today, we’ll talk about how to apply for PPP Loan Forgiveness.

 So if you have the PPP loan and you have the EIDL loan then your forgiveness amount is likely going to be a little bit smaller because you got paid a little bit more.

-Ok so that is how a lot of you will need to complete your PPP Loan Forgiveness application.
+So that is how a lot of you will need to complete your PPP Loan Forgiveness application.

-And if you need any help with your business’ financial management or want to consult a tax expert, LYFE Accounting is what you need.
 We have a professional team composed of CPAs, bookkeepers, CFOs, financial advisors, tax planners and preparers who are always ready to help you.
 Talk to us today!